This article explains methods for tuning Wowza Streaming Engine™ media server software for optimal performance on your hardware configuration.

 - -XX:+UseZGC: Activates the Z Garbage Collector for low-latency memory management.

-- -XX:+ZGenerational: Enables generational collection within ZGC for better handling of short-lived objects.
+- -XX:+ZGenerational: Enables generational collection within ZGC to better handle short-lived objects.

 - -XX:MaxGCPauseMillis=200: Aims to keep garbage collection pause times below 200 milliseconds.